 Seems like beavers are normally in for the season when you’re driving by.
 Perhaps the record drought put this guy behind on food for the winter.

-The enormous magnificent beast stops on the centerline and stares directly at you.
-It lifts its body to preen some gravel from its chest and belly with its forearms.
-Slowly.
-Almost as if to say: “Yeah, you like that?”
+The enormous magnificent beast stops on the centerline.
+It stares directly at you.
+It lifts its body to preen some gravel from its chest and belly with its forearms, slowly, almost as if to say, “Yeah, you like that?”

 What a beautiful creature.
 What a landscape.

-Back to your current milieu, you look down to see the oil light has come on again.
+Back to your 2026 milieu, you look down to see the oil light has come on again.

-You put your four-ways on, kill the ignition, pop the hood, then pull the break as you reach behind the passenger seat to grab a fresh quart of oil and the funnel (and rag) all in one hand.
+You put your blinkers on, kill the ignition, pop the hood, then pull the brake as you reach behind the passenger seat to grab a fresh quart of oil a funnel & rag in one hand.

 As you struggle to contain your imminent ecological crimes against the mountain beaver habitat, two cars speed down the road and swerve around you.
 A Benz and a Beamer, red and blue, New Jersey and Massachusets, both with campus parking stickers.
 Freshmen probably.
 They’re done yelling and snowboarding too apparently.